-Four levels of sponsorship are available, ranging from $500 to $5,000.
+Five levels of sponsorship are available, ranging from $500 to $20,000.
 In-kind sponsorships may be pursued, accepted, and recognized in accordance with the value of the donation provided.
 In-kind contributions include the donation of labor, equipment, or facilities.

 The host city committee for the TCMA Annual Conference is permitted to pursue, based upon TCMA approval, local sponsorships for specific conference events.
-“Local sponsors” shall be companies and individuals located within the host city that do not provide statewide services.
-Local sponsors shall not receive the benefits provided under the established sponsorship levels, but shall receive on-site signage and recognition for their sponsored event.
+“Local sponsors” are companies and individuals located within the host city that do not provide statewide services.
+Local sponsors will receive on-site signage and recognition for their sponsored events instead of the benefits provided under the established sponsorship levels.

-The Texas City Management Association does not necessarily recommend or endorse the services or products of any individual or firm that participates in this sponsorship program.
+The Texas City Management Association reserves the right to determine the sponsorships it will pursue and accept, and does not necessarily recommend or endorse the services or products of any individual or firm that participates in this sponsorship program.

 Professional associations wishing to have materials about their organizations available to TCMA conference attendees need to provide TCMA with a copy of the item(s) for approval no later than two weeks prior to the first day of the TCMA Annual Conference.